iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 The Raspberry Pi 4 Model B is the latest version (as at the of writing this blog) of the low-cost Raspberry Pi computer.
 The Pi isn't like your typical device; in its cheapest form it doesn't have a case, and is simply a credit-card sized electronic board -- of the type you might find inside a PC or laptop, but much smaller.

-I host a few woo-commerce projects side-hustle projects and websites for fiends and family with a hosting company.
+I host a few <a href="https://woocommerce.com/" target="_blank"> woo-commerce </a> (side-hustle) projects and websites for fiends and family with a hosting company.
 I read about the Raspberry Pi 4 boards and I was super impressed by the power of this small computer board.
-I did the maths, it worked out cheeper to host my sites (including the <a href="https://woocommerce.com/" target="_blank">woocommerce</a> wordpress site) from home using a cluster of Pis - so I decided to build a Raspberry Pi cluster for my projects, including a Network Attached Storage (NAS) server.
-That said, the cost saving element of the story was only an excuse to justify getting the Pi toys.
-I derive a lot of fun tinkering with programmable boards.
+I did the maths, it worked out cheeper to host my sites (including the Wordpress woocommerce site) from home using a cluster of Pis - so I decided to build a Raspberry Pi cluster for my projects -  including a Network Attached Storage (NAS) server.
+That said, the cost saving element of the story is only an excuse to justify getting the Pi toys, I derive a lot of fun tinkering with programmable boards.

 This blog posts will document my experience and the wrong/right decisions I made whilst tinkering with the Raspberry Pi.

 In the end, I ended up building a Pi Project that does the following:

-1. K3s Kubernetes Cluster
+1. <b> K3s Kubernetes Cluster </b>

-   This orchestrates the deployment of the containerised static websites and the wordpress woocommerce site.
+    I containerised all the sites so I can use Kubernetes to orchestrate the deployments.
 The Rancher K3s Kubernetes cluster is managed via Ansible playbooks.
+I used K3s because it is lightweight and super efficient on the Pi.

-2. Network Attached Storage : This serves two purposes
+2. Network Attached Storage :

+   This serves two purposes:
-       i) It manages the NFS share and raid replication that is used for the wordpress MySQL (Kubernetes) persistent storage.
+        - It manages the NFS share and raid replication that is used for the wordpress MySQL (Kubernetes) persistent storage.

-       ii) It is used to sync photos, files, videos etc from our phones and laptops.
+        - It is used to sync photos, files, videos etc from our phones and laptops.
 We also stream contents from the NAS server to TV.
 It's more or less private cloud for the family.

     I used the NextCloud opensource software to manage the NAS server.
 It has a a really good app for Android, iPhones.

 The result is shown the the picture below: